WIND: The First Twenty+ Years

 And, well, it didn’t come down — the mast — but it’s lucky that Jones got enough footage to make the scene work.
 The backstay snapped and went flying, and only quick work on the part of the crew kept a stick in the boat, against great odds.
 I was not on the set, so any number of people might fine-tune this account, but that’s the gist of it.
 I’ve been hearing the stories long enough, having walked in as a technical consultant at an early meeting of producers Tom Luddy/Mata Yamamoto, director Ballard, and writer number two in a long chain of writers.
 That guy’s final, submitted script opened with a babe in a leopardskin bikini driving a cigarette boat on Narragansett Bay.
 The scene was never shot.

-So here we are, 23 years downstream from the movie’s release, and eight years from the first version of this account.
+So here we are, many years downstream from the movie’s release, and more than several years from the first version of this account.
 My words in 2007:

 It begins: I had met Zoetrope Studios producer Tom Luddy (if you know movies, you know he’s a hero) at a Cannes Film Festival, and I reckon that when Tom got a contract a few years later to do a sailing flick, I was the only sailor he knew.